Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Preliminaries

 \subsection{Phylogenetic Networks}

+\CorrB{For the sake of generality, we allow phylogenetic networks to contain parallel edges, which can result from a variety of biological processes~\cite{justison2024}; see also, e.g.,~\cite{allman2023tree,banos2019identifying,rhodes2025identifying}.
+Formally, we call a graph that may contain parallel edges a \emph{multi-graph}; it is \emph{directed} if all edges are directed, and \emph{mixed} if it may contain both directed and undirected edges.}

-\begin{definition}[Rooted network] A \emph{(binary) rooted (phylogenetic) network} $N^+$ on a set of at least two taxa $\X$ is a directed acyclic multi-graph such that (i) there is a unique vertex with indegree zero (the \emph{root}), which has out-degree two; (ii) each vertex with out-degree zero (a \emph{leaf}) has in-degree one and the set of such vertices is bijectively labeled by $\X$; (iii) all other vertices either have in-degree one and out-degree two (\emph{tree vertices}), or in-degree two and out-degree one (\emph{reticulation vertices}). \end{definition} Throughout this work, we assume that all rooted networks on $\X$ are \emph{LSA networks}: networks in which the root is the \emph{least stable ancestor} of $\X$, which is the lowest vertex through which all directed paths from the root to any leaf in $\X$ pass.
-The two edges directed towards a reticulation vertex are called \emph{reticulation edges}.
+\begin{definition}[Rooted network] A \emph{(binary) rooted (phylogenetic) network} $N^+$ on a set of at least two taxa $\X$ is a directed acyclic multi-graph such that (i) there is a unique vertex with indegree zero (the \emph{root}), which has out-degree two; (ii) each vertex with out-degree zero (a \emph{leaf}) has in-degree one and the set of such vertices is bijectively labeled by $\X$; (iii) all other vertices either have in-degree one and out-degree two (\emph{tree vertices}), or in-degree two and out-degree one (\emph{reticulation vertices}). \end{definition} \CorrB{The \emph{lowest stable ancestor (LSA)} of a rooted network on $\X$ is the lowest vertex through which all directed paths from the root to any leaf in~$\X$ pass.
+Throughout this work, we assume that all rooted networks on $\X$ are \emph{LSA networks}: networks in which the root is the LSA (see \cref{fig:preliminaries}a).
+This is a common assumption, since within standard modeling frameworks, the structure above the LSA can not be resolved from quartet data~\cite{banos2019identifying}.} The two edges directed towards a reticulation vertex are called \emph{reticulation edges}.

 \begin{definition}[Semi-directed network] A \emph{(binary) semi-directed (phylogenetic) network} $\N$ on at least two taxa $\X$ is a mixed multi-graph that can be obtained from a binary rooted phylogenetic LSA network~$N^+$ on~$\X$ by undirecting all non-reticulation edges and suppressing the former root. \end{definition}